top of page

 But there was one thing that helped me shift this mindset - my creativity.
 I stopped thinking of my brand as a direct reflection of me as a person, and started thinking of it as an entity in its own right.
 I stoped worrying about what everyone would think, and focused on sharing fun, creative campaigns that I loved, and my followers engaged with.
 More and more businesses and creatives started asking me for help.
 I started running free workshops for small local businesses to support others who struggled with their own social media marketing.
 I listened to what they had to say, I used my creativity to think of new ideas, and I finally started enjoyed doing what I do best."

 As we've continued to grow, Brass Bee Marketing has built a reputation for honest advice, encouraging pep talks, and friendly support.
 As of April 2024, Brass Bee HQ is based in offices at Freedom Works, in the heart of Hastings Town Centre.
-We've offered training to over 100 businesses owners, in the form of our 1-2-1 Power Hour sessions, workshops and training sessions.
-The Brass Bee team consists of a collective network of outstanding and trusted marketing experts whom Catherine has worked with during her Marketing career.
-Every client is different, so we can bring in the right team for each project.
-This ensures our clients get the best of the best, without
+We've offered training to over 100 businesses owners, in the form of our 1-2-1 Coaching sessions, workshops and training sessions.

 Explore some of our popular services below: